Fajrcs/madrak-/README.md

 The project uses the PaySim dataset, which contains simulated financial transaction data.
 The dataset was cleaned and preprocessed before training the machine learning model.

+Due to the dataset’s large file size, it is not included in this repository.
+The dataset can be downloaded from its original source and placed in the project directory before running the notebook.
 Project Workflow

  • Data exploration and understanding
  • Data cleaning and preprocessing
  • Feature selection